Summer Camps

 - Baltic States, Greece, Poland, Slovakia, Slovenia, Czech Republic, Turkey, Hungary, Central and South America: 100 euros reduced/ 130 euros without reduction.

-- Russia, Belarus, Ukraine, other Eastern and South-Eastern European countries: 80 euros reduced/ 110 euros without reduction.
+- Eastern Europe, Caucasus, Central Asia: 80 euros reduced/ 110 euros without reduction.

 If you cannot afford the participation fee – or not in full – please contact ASF.
 We will check your enquiry and try to make it possible for you to take part in a summer camp.